GLUR-DEV/program-crasher/README.md

 # Parental Controls Crasher

-A simple software to manage parental controls on x86 and x64 bit windows systems.
+A simple software to crash programs on x86 and x64 bit windows systems.

 **What it includes**